 4) Hidden Partitioning

-Apache Iceberg handles the painful and error-prone task of computing partition values for rows in a table and skips unnecessary partitions and files.
-No extra filters needed for fast queries and tables can be updated as data or queries change.
+Apache Iceberg automates the often painful and error-prone task of computing partition values for rows in a table.
+It then intelligently skips unnecessary partitions and data files during query execution.
+No extra filters are needed for fast queries, and partition schemes can be updated as data or queries change without rewriting existing data.

 5) Time Travel and Rollback

-Leveraging its versioning system, Apache Iceberg allows users to query data as it existed at any specific point in time.
+Leveraging its versioning system, Apache Iceberg allows users to query data as it existed at any specific point in time (Time Travel) and revert a table to a previous state (Rollback).

 6) Data Compaction

-Iceberg supports data compaction techniques like bin-packing and sorting to optimize the layout and size of data files, improving query performance.
+Iceberg supports data compaction techniques like bin-packing and sorting to optimize the layout and size of data files, significantly improving query performance and reducing storage costs.

 Save up to 30% on your Snowflake spend in a few minutes!